When Disney acquired the mobile game developer Playdom, it needed to integrate its consumer data into the greater Disney data ecosystem.

 This was the situation for Playdom.
 They had multiple data warehouses and used an Excel sheet to calculate important marketing metrics.
 Plus, too many people manually managed these environments, creating duplication efforts and inefficiencies.

-DEPT® helped Disney get control of Playdom’s data by modernizing its data management.
+DEPT® helped Disney get control of Playdom’s data by modernising its data management.

 We first unified their data warehouses, combining their big data system with a custom-built application to manage data pipelines.
 This system fed a new semantic layer and allowed them to run queries quickly.